adilShehezad/sass-gulp-starter-project/README.md

     -gulp-cached

-I'm very thankful to developers of these packages.
+I'm very thankful to developers of NPM packages.